 The GENCODE consortium convened almost ten years ago with the aim of annotating gene regions for the ENCODE project and has resulted in an invaluable resource that is widely used (see above).
-This enduring collaboration has four fundamental components: (1) a comprehensive gene annotation pipeline; (2) an integrated approach to pseudogene identification and classification; (3) a set of computational methods to evaluate and enhance gene annotation; and (4) complementary experimental pipelines for validation and functional annotation.
+This enduring collaboration has four fundamental components: (1) a comprehensive gene annotation pipeline; (2) an integrated approach to pseudogene identification and classification; (3) a set of computational methods to evaluate and enhance gene annotation.
 These fundamental components work in concert through various defined feedback loops that ensure that the right information is used in the right part of the project at the right time.
 The individual components and their integrated connections will be leveraged for the continued annotation of human and mouse and extended as appropriate based on the outcomes of the pilot projects.
 For all activities the focus and overall goal of GENCODE is the annotation of all evidence-based gene features at high accuracy.